Pete Wingfield

-William Peter Wingfield (born 7 May 1948) is an English record producer, keyboard player, songwriter, singer and music journalist.
+William Peter Wingfield (born 7 May 1948) is an English record producer, keyboard player, songwriter, singer, and music journalist.

 Career

-Whilst at Sussex University Wingfield and three other students formed the group Jellybread.
-In 1969, he played keyboards and sang on their First Slice album, which was produced by Mike Vernon for the Blue Horizon label.
+He was born in Liphook, Hampshire, England.
+Whilst studying at the University of Sussex, Wingfield and three other students formed the group Jellybread.
+In 1969 he played keyboards and sang on their First Slice album, which was produced by Mike Vernon for the Blue Horizon label.

-In the 1970s, Wingfield was a specialist in soul music and regularly contributed articles and reviews to the monthly journal, "Let It Rock" and "Melody Maker".
+In the 1970s, Wingfield was a specialist in soul music and regularly contributed articles and reviews to the monthly journals, Let It Rock and Melody Maker.
 As a performer, he played with the British soul band Olympic Runners, and Albert Lee & Hogan's Heroes.

-In 1971, Wingfield played the piano on the B.B.
+In 1971 Wingfield played the piano on the B.B.
 King in London album, and in the following year received similar credits for Seventy-Second Brave, the Keef Hartley Band album.
 Wingfield played keyboards on Bryn Haworth's 1974 album, Let the Days Go By and on his 1975 follow-up Sunny Side of the Street.
-In 1983, Wingfield played keyboards on Haworth's album, Pass It On.
-He also played on several albums by Colin Blunstone including his 1974 album Journey.
+In 1983 Wingfield played keyboards on Haworth's album, Pass It On.
+He also played on several albums by Colin Blunstone, including the 1974 collection, Journey.

 "Eighteen with a Bullet"

-Wingfield hit the singles charts on both sides of the Atlantic in 1975 with "Eighteen with a Bullet," a pastiche doo-wop number involving word play on hit record chart positions—a bullet, in record-chart parlance, referring to a song still selling strongly and/or moving up the charts.
+Wingfield hit the singles charts on both sides of the Atlantic in 1975 with "Eighteen with a Bullet," a pastiche doo-wop number involving wordplay on hit record chart positions—a bullet, in record-chart parlance, referring to a song still selling strongly and/or moving up the charts.
 It entered the Billboard Hot 100 chart on 23 August 1975.
 On the Billboard Hot 100 for the week ending 22 November 1975, the tune lived up to its name by charting at no. 18, with a bullet.
 The song peaked at no. 15 a week later.
-It also reached no. 7 in the UK Singles Chart. while peaking at number 31 on the Australian charts in late 1975.
-The song was Wingfield's only charting single in any of these three countries.
+It also reached no. 7 in the UK Singles Chart. while peaking at no. 31 on the Australian chart in late 1975.
+The song was Wingfield's only charting single in the UK or Australia, or on the American Hot 100; however, the follow-up, "Lovin' As You Wanna Be", made it to no. 108 in the US.

-"Eighteen with a Bullet" featured on the only album Wingfield released, Breakfast Special, on Island label and also in 1975.
-A follow-up album, 'Love Bumps and Dizzy Spells', was never released.
+"Eighteen with a Bullet" featured on the only album Wingfield released, Breakfast Special, on Island label (1975).
+A follow-up album, Love Bumps and Dizzy Spells, was never released.
+The song later featured on the soundtrack to the 1998 film, Lock, Stock and Two Smoking Barrels.

-"Eighteen with a Bullet" later featured on the soundtrack to the 1998 film, Lock, Stock and Two Smoking Barrels.
+"Eighteen with a Bullet" is the official theme song of the 18th Street gang.
+Today, "Eighteen with a Bullet" has been covered by artists including Derrick Harriot (1975), The Tamlins (1975) and Lewis Taylor & Carleen Anderson (1998).